turingschool/backend-curriculum-site/prework/day_5.md

     ```

 -   The output of your terminal will be:

     ```terminal
-    "Turing"
+    Turing
-    "T"
+    T
     6
-    "TURING"
+    TURING
-    "Turig"
+    Turig
-    "Turing"
+    Turing
     ```

 ### Exercise 2

--   In the `exercise_practice.rb` file, and add the following code:
+-   In the `exercise_practice.rb` file, add the following code:

     ```ruby
     puts "What is your first name?"